backdrop-contrib/parsedown_filter/README.md

 HTML tags".
 It converts the ">".

 ##Installation
-- Install this theme using the official Backdrop CMS instructions at https://backdropcms.org/guide/themes
+- Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

 ##Current Maintainer
 - Gor Martsen (http://github.com/Gormartsen)